Kincc-9999/magipop_pinnect/README.md

 # Pinnect

-## Introduction: Creation-map for Modular Loot NFT
+## Introduction: Idea-map for Modular Loot NFT

 Pinnect, developed by magipop, is poised to revolutionize collaborative storytelling within the Loot NFT ecosystem.
 It functions as a mapping tool that transcends traditional boundaries, transforming Loot NFTs into universal gaming passports.
 With Pinnect, players can map out their epic journeys across various game realms, pinning their adventures and weaving a collective narrative, with each tale immortalized as a unique NFT.